igal-sources/fibonaccier-react/README.md

 AppRoutes - contains routes to main screen.
 The application is responsive.

-All component written as functional components.
+All component written as functional components.<br />
 React Hooks to manage the component lifecycle.

 **Installation**:<br />